 The Noyce Scholarship at Northeastern Illinois University is focused on preparing talented undergraduate Mathematics and Biology majors or Teacher Licensure candidates in Secondary Education with a focus on Mathematics, Biology, Chemistry, Physics or Earth Science to become highly qualified teachers interested in working with students at the high school level.

-The National Science Foundation (NSF) Noyce Scholars Program provides up to two years of support for undergraduate students in mathematics or biology with Secondary Education focus or graduate students seeking Teacher Licensure in mathematics, biology, chemistry, physics or earth science.
-Students who are underrepresented, such as African-Americans, Latinos and Native Americans are especially encouraged to apply.
-This program is designed to enhance a student’s ability to become a successful teacher.
+The National Science Foundation (NSF) Noyce Scholars Program provides up to one year of support for graduate students seeking Teacher Licensure in mathematics, biology, chemistry, physics, or earth science.

-- Mentorship by both Noyce Scholars faculty and classroom teachers from high-needs schools in the Chicago Public Schools system
+- Mentorship by both Noyce Scholars faculty and classroom teachers from high-need schools in the Chicago Public Schools system

-- Participation in the GEAR UP project for direct and ongoing experiences with high school students, teachers, parents, community members and Center for College Access and Success staff consultants
+- Opportunities in the GEAR UP project for direct and ongoing experiences with high school students, teachers, parents, community members and Center for College Access and Success staff consultants

-- Membership in the Noyce Scholars cohort and the national NSF Noyce Scholars groups
+- Membership in the NEIU Noyce Scholars cohort and the national NSF Noyce Scholars groups

 - Academic, career and personal guidance and support through undergraduate degree completion